22.11.2024

 According to the same Catholic Encyclopedia, "Before St. Augustine no trace can be found of any special institutions for the education of the clergy."

-Now a "leap" from the 5th century to 20th century, and a few words about the Greek Catholic Church in the USSR.
+Now a "leap" from the 5th century to 20th century, and a few words about the Ukrainian Greek Catholic Church in the USSR.

-On March 8-10, 1946, about 200 Greek Catholic priests were forced by the NKVD to gather on the pseudo-synod in Lviv Cathedral of St. George, and under pressure of the NKVD the Unia of 1596 was condemned by the synod, the exit of the Greek Catholic Church from the jurisdiction of the Pope and immediately joining the Russian Orthodox Church was announced.
+On March 8-10, 1946, about 200 Ukrainian Greek Catholic priests were forced by the NKVD to gather on the pseudo-synod in Lviv Cathedral of St. George, and under pressure of the NKVD the Unia of 1596 was condemned by the synod, the exit of the Greek Catholic Church from the jurisdiction of the Pope and immediately joining the Russian Orthodox Church was announced.

 In 1945-1947, Soviet authorities arrested, deported, and sentenced to forced-labor camps in Siberia and elsewhere the Church's Metropolitan Yosyf Slipyi and nine other Greek Catholic bishops, as well as hundreds of clergy and leading lay activists.
 In Lviv alone, 800 priests were imprisoned.
 All the above-mentioned bishops and significant numbers of clergymen died in prisons, concentration camps, internal exile, or soon after their release during the post-Stalin thaw.
 Only Metropolitan Yosyf Slipyi, after 18 years of imprisonment and persecution, was released by the intervention of John XXIII and took refuge in Rome.

 I knew in person some Greek Catholic priests, who spent more than a decade in imprisonment.
 They celebrated Divine Liturgy daily and gave classes to candidates for the Priesthood even in force-labor camps.
+Ukrainian priests of the Byzantine Rite, who had been persecuted for more than forty years and were thrown out of their churches and seminaries, faithfully kept the traditional Catholic faith.

 Now, one more extract from the Catholic Encyclopedia.